Nakaya-Ryo/SASPACer/README.md

 ![logo](https://github.com/Nakaya-Ryo/SASPACer/blob/main/saspacer_logo_small.png)

-(サスパッカー in logo is SASPACer in Japanese)
+(サスパッカー in logo is SASPACer in Japanese.
+Shaping onigiri(rice ball) by hands can be a bit challenging for beginners, but using onigiri molds makes it easy to form and provides a great introduction.
+I hope that the mold(SASPACer) will help users.)

 ## %ex2pac() : excel to package
 1. Put information of SAS package you want to create into **an excel file**
 2. %ex2pac(excel_file, package_location, complete_generation) will convert the excel into SAS package structure(folders and files) and %generatePackage() (optional) at the end